PuZZleDucK/Inclusivity-2020-January/slides/mastodon.md

 ## What is Mastodon?
 <hr />

-- Created by Eugen Rochko [Patreon](https://www.patreon.com/user?u=619786)
+- Created by Eugen Rochko - [Patreon](https://www.patreon.com/user?u=619786)
-- "Like Twitter" ... but with Toots and Boosts
+- Like Diaspora*/Twitter/PumpIO ... but with Toots and Boosts
-- "Like Diaspora*"
-- "Federated micro blogging and social networking"
+- Federated micro blogging and social networking
 - Many communities and servers cooperating

 Note: